 ⇒ Have I been converted?
 No, but I have taken another Snowboarding lesson at The SnowCentre in England.

 Try your hand at curling

-Curling is a sport in which players slide a granite stone on a sheet of ice to get as close as possible to the target area at the end of the ice route.
-An intro-to-curling workshop is a great activity for family or a group of friends, especially if it is cold and snowing heavy outside.
+I underestimated just how hard Curling was until I tried it at Palladium Sports and Cultural Centre in Champery.
+The only thing I knew about it was it’s competed at the Winter Olympics.
+Curling is a sport in which players slide a granite stone on a sheet of ice.
+While trying to get as close as possible to the target area at the end of the ice route.

 - Groups of 7 to 50 people: 40 CHF per person for 2 hours

 - Have a drink in the Palladium bar and restaurant when you’ve finished slip-sliding on the ice

 - The centre also offers a variety of other activities, like indoor ice-skating and indoor rock climbing.

 Take a well deserved break at The Thermes Parc Spa